Ethical Perspectives African American with Disabilities and Positive Rehabilitation Outcomes is a Course

 3) Apply two clinical and two organizational tools that improve rehabilitation services and policies for African Americans with disabilities.

-Presenter: Michell L. Temple
+Michell L. Temple